fititnt/ansible-syntactic-sugar/README.md

     albextras_users:
       - name: user1
       - name: user2

+    # albextras_iswindows: true # Uncomment next variable only for Windows hosts.
   roles:
     - { role: fititnt.ap-application-load-balancer-extras }
 ```

 ## License
 This Ansible role have content from several places with different licenses and